Nonleptonic $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}P(V)$ weak transitions in QCD: Introduction

-In the present study, we employ the QCDF approach to investigate the nonleptonic two-body weak decays of the spin-$\tfrac{3}{2}$ bottom baryon $\Omega_{b}^{*}$.
-In the heavy quark limit, decay amplitudes in the QCDF can be factorized into a product of perturbatively calculable hard scattering kernels and nonperturbative hadronic form factors.
-Under the diquark approximation, a baryon can be treated analogously to a meson, which allows the QCDF framework to be extended naturally to heavy baryon decays.
+Various strong, radiative, and semileptonic weak decay modes of $\Omega_{b}^{*}$ have been investigated in previous studies~\cite{Amiri:2025gcf,Peng:2024pyl,Ortiz-Pacheco:2024qcf}.
+In the present study, we employ the factorization approach to investigate the nonleptonic two-body weak decays of the spin-$\tfrac{3}{2}$ bottom baryon $\Omega_{b}^{*}$ to $\Omega_{c}^{*}$.
+This analysis is intended as a complement to our earlier study of the semileptonic weak decays $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}\ell\bar{\nu}_{\ell}$~\cite{Amiri:2025gcf}, with the aim of providing a comprehensive investigation of all possible weak decay channels of the $\Omega_{b}^{*}$ baryon.
+Such a theoretical analysis may contribute to and support its eventual experimental establishment.
+Under the diquark approximation, a baryon can be treated analogously to a meson, which allows the factorization framework to be extended naturally to heavy baryon decays.
 We perform a systematic study of the decays $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}P(V)$, where $P$ and $V$ denote the pseudoscalar and vector mesons, respectively.
-The analysis includes the contributions of the current–current operators at leading order in the effective weak Hamiltonian.
-Using the QCDF formalism, we derive the decay amplitudes and decay widths in terms of the transition form factors of the $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}$ process.
-Employing the form factors previously computed in our earlier work~\cite{Amiri:2025gcf}, we then obtain numerical predictions for the decay widths and branching fractions of all relevant channels.
+The analysis includes the contributions of the current-current operators at leading order in the effective weak Hamiltonian.
+Using the factorization formalism, we derive the decay amplitudes and decay widths in terms of the transition form factors of the $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}$ process.
+Employing the form factors previously computed in our earlier work~\cite{Amiri:2025gcf}, we then obtain numerical predictions for the decay widths of all relevant channels.
 In this analysis, we neglect long-distance contributions arising from interactions between the $P(V)$ meson and the $\Omega_{b}^{*}\Omega_{c}^{*}$ system, which are discussed in detail in Ref.~\cite{Duan:2024zjv}.
 Further information on the higher order QCD corrections in terms of $\alpha_s$ for the baryonic and mesonic decays can also be found in Refs.~\cite{Pilipp:2007mg,Bell:2008ws,Bell:2009nk,Zhu:2018jet}.